Why I Travel Alone — Even If It Sometimes Feels Dangerous

 Advertisement

-Was I foolish for traveling alone?
+Was I foolish for travelling alone?
 Should I have just stayed home?

 No, I told myself, I belong here.